airnandez/lsst-cvmfs/README.md

     $ curl -O https://ecsft.cern.ch/dist/cvmfs/cvmfs-2.1.20/cvmfs_2.1.20_amd64.deb
     $ curl -O https://ecsft.cern.ch/dist/cvmfs/cvmfs-config/cvmfs-config-default_1.1-1_all.deb
     $ sudo dpkg -i ./cvmfs_2.1.20_amd64.deb  ./cvmfs-config-default_1.1-1_all.deb

+*NOTE: this method has been reported to work also on Linux Mint v17.3*

-### Installing on OS X 10.9 Mavericks and 10.10 Yosemite
+### Installing on OS X 10.9 Mavericks, 10.10 Yosemite, 10.11 El Capitan
-* Download and install the latest stable release of [FUSE for OS X](https://osxfuse.github.io/).
+* Download and install the **latest stable** release of [FUSE for OS X](https://osxfuse.github.io/).
 This is a dependency of the CernVM FS client.

 * Download and install [the CernVM FS client package](https://ecsft.cern.ch/dist/cvmfs/cvmfs-2.1.20/cvmfs-2.1.20.pkg).
 Alternatively, you can do it manually if you prefer: